PAIDiPaidThis.com

 How to pay less

-- Line up your funded hours with the days you book so more of the place is covered for free.
+• Line up your funded hours with the specific days you book, so as much of the place as possible is covered before you pay anything on top.

-- Use Tax-Free Childcare to top up whatever sits above the funded hours.
+• Use Tax-Free Childcare to top up whatever sits above the funded hours rather than paying the full rate out of taxed income.

-- Ask whether midweek days are cheaper or easier to get than Mondays and Fridays.
+• Ask whether midweek days carry a lower rate or are simply easier to get than Mondays and Fridays; some settings price them the same but some don't.

-- Check the Universal Credit childcare element if you are a lower-income working family, as it applies to part-time hours too.
+• Check the Universal Credit childcare element if you're a lower-income working family, as it applies to part-time hours too and is easy to overlook once you assume it's only for full-time care.

 Common questions